gumaerc-testorg/21w.035-fall-2016/content/pages/communication-experiments/sessions-9-21/_index.md

     *   NOISE
     *   EXPERIENCE
 2. Group members write down their individual definitions of the term, and then share their definitions with each other.
-3. They turn the page over and read the author’s definition of the term (see “[Authors defining deceptively simple terms]({{< baseurl >}}/pages/communication-experiments/sessions-9-21/authors-defining-deceptively-simple-terms)”).
+3. They turn the page over and read the author’s definition of the term (see “{{% resource_link 1907dc5c-12fe-c44a-3c5d-ee6cff4ce331 "Authors defining deceptively simple terms" %}}”).
 4. Students discuss whether the specificity and accessibility of the definition ensures that all readers will understand what the term means in the context of the article or book.
 5. Each group presents their deceptively simple term to the class, the range of initial definitions/understandings within their group, the author’s definition, and why they think the author’s definition is effective or ineffective.
 6. Students review their own drafts for deceptively simple words and attempt to generate more precise alternatives and/or explanations.